vmirchu-git/alert_problematic_exampls.github.io/README.md

 * Increased accuracy on Elastic nodes, especially in high-frequency areas.
 * **1.5+ years** of stable production use.
 * Became part of the overall model quality control process.
+* Brief screenshots can be viewed in the visualization folder

 ### Business Impact